Your Guide to study Medicine in Italy

 Italy vs India: total cost comparison

 For context: a single year at many Indian private medical colleges costs ₹15–25 lakh.
-The full six-year cost of studying medicine in Italy — including living expenses and flights — can be less than two years of Indian private MBBS tuition.
+The full six-year cost of studying medicine in Italy, including living expenses and flights, can be less than one year of Indian private MBBS tuition.

 Scholarships that cover tuition, rent, and meals.